iSHAREScheme/pyshare/README.md

 ## Introduction
 Welcome to the python ishare package.
-This package implements helpers for the authentication flow between iShare services.
-Specifically, the part of the process where a json web token (per ishare specification) is transformed into an access token.
+This package implements helpers for the authentication flow between iSHARE services.
+Specifically, the part of the process where a json web token (per iSHARE specification) is transformed into an access token.
 This access token can then be used to communicate with the rest of a Role's service endpoints.